 Flaxseed, also known as linseed and Linum usitatissimum L., is derived from the flax plant, an annual herb believed to have originated in Egypt.
 The ancient Egyptians used flaxseed for nutritional and medicinal purposes.
 In addition, it has been used traditionally by other cultures as a laxative and for good bowel health.

-The active components of flaxseed include fiber, omega-3 fatty acids (alpha-linoleic acid, ALA) and lignan.
+The active components of flaxseed include fiber, omega-3 fatty acids (alpha-linolenic acid, ALA), and lignan.
 Its high fiber content adds bulk to stool and allows it to act as a laxative for constipation.
-ALA has been shown to be beneficial in heart disease, inflammatory bowel disease and arthritis.
-Only a small amount of ALA is converted to its active counterparts, so larger quantities of flaxseed or flaxseed oil needs to be taken to get the same effects from fish oils.
-Higher intake of ALA/omega-3 fatty acids have been found to be associated with lower cholesterol and decreased blood pressure and risk of a heart attack.
+ALA has been shown to be beneficial in heart disease, inflammatory bowel disease, and arthritis.
+However, only a small amount of ALA is converted to its active counterparts.
+So larger quantities of flaxseed or flaxseed oil need to be taken to get the same effects from fish oils.
+Higher intake of ALA/omega-3 fatty acids has been associated with lower cholesterol, decreased blood pressure, and risk of a heart attack.

 Disclaimer: The information provided on this site is for informational purposes only and is not intended as a substitute for advice from your physician or other health care professional or any information contained on or in any product label or packaging.
 You should not use the information on this site for diagnosis or treatment of any health problem or for prescription of any medication or other treatment.